Five Best Practices to Stop Wasteful Spending with Better Data Visibility

 When making purchases, sometimes a cardholder doesn’t know any better.
 That may seem hard to believe when your institution already has a written policy and one-on-one training for new cardholders.
 Clearly outlined policies, accessible resources on policy, and regular training will help new and existing cardholders to stay on track.
 Otherwise, if cardholders learn it and leave it the policy lessons will be quickly forgotten.
 To prevent your cardholders from having a case of forgetfulness and to encourage an efficient training program, apply these helpful training habits:

 • Keep your training updated with policy.
-If your policy is outdated take the time to update written policy and align your training to fit the current policy.
+Update written policy and align your training to fit the current policy.

 • Stage cardholder training throughout the year, making sure each cardholder has regular training at least every two years.